Fritze1602/exovia-youtube-dsgvo-wordpress-plugin/readme.txt

 == Development and Build Tools ==

-If you want to view the complete source code, including the src files, build tools, and test tools, you can do so on GitHub at [https://github.com/Fritze1602/exovia-youtube-dsgvo-wordpress-plugin](https://github.com/Fritze1602/exovia-youtube-dsgvo-wordpress-plugin).
+If you want to view the complete source code, including the `src` files, build tools, and test tools, you can do so on [GitHub](https://github.com/Fritze1602/exovia-youtube-dsgvo-wordpress-plugin).

-After cloning the repository, the necessary modules can be installed by running `npm install` in the base directory.
+After cloning the repository, you can install the necessary modules by running `npm install` in the base directory.
 Developers can then use `npm run dev` for development mode and `npm run build` for production builds.
 The correct proxy can be set in the `webpack.config.js`.

-This provides complete transparency of the functionality and source code.
-Developers have the opportunity to customize the plugin.
+This provides complete transparency of the functionality and source code, giving developers the opportunity to customize and enhance the plugin.

 We welcome feedback and contributions from the developer community.